-In the experiments that we describe here, the programs render the primitives using OpenGL [Woo et al., 1997], however our method is not dependent on any particular rendering software or rendering technique.
-Indeed, these methods could just as easily be used with other 3D rendering libraries such as DirectX [Microsoft, 2007].
+In the experiments that we describe here, the programs render the primitives using OpenGL [4], however our method is not dependent on any particular rendering software or rendering technique.
+Indeed, these methods could just as easily be used with other 3D rendering libraries such as DirectX [5].
 We chose OpenGL because it is readily available on many hardware platforms, and is used in many consumer, industrial, and research applications.
 Our test software was designed so that it could easily be ported to a variety of hardware platforms and operating systems.
-We have placed our software on the web [NIST, 2008].
+We have placed our software on the web [6].